-Originally, the band played hard-bop, the most popular style of jazz at the time, and were influenced by Cannonball Adderley, Art Blakey and Horace Silver.
-But the group, which featured an unusual lineup with a trombonist rather than a trumpeter in the front line and Sample's hard-swinging piano, began to fuse elements of R&B, soul and funk into their jazz.
+Originally, the band played hard-bop, the most popular style of jazz at the time, and was influenced by Cannonball Adderley, Art Blakey, and Horace Silver.
+But the group, which featured an unusual lineup with a trombonist rather than a trumpeter in the front line and Sample's hard-swinging piano, began to fuse elements of R&B, soul, and funk into their jazz.
 "We were mostly rebels, and when everyone was going in one direction, we deliberately went the other way," Sample said in an interview with Jazz Times magazine.

 The group, which later called itself The Crusaders, became a successful crossover act with such hits as 1979 rhythm-and-blues-flavored single and album "Street Life" featuring singer Randy Crawford.
 A few years before that, they were the first instrumental band to open for the Rolling Stones on tour.
 A prolific composer, his songs were sampled by hip-hop artists, including Tupac Shakur, who used "In All My Wildest Dreams" on his "Dear Mama."
 Nicole Kidman sang Sample's "One Day I'll Fly Away" in director Baz Luhrmann's film "Moulin Rouge."